dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ### 2. Choose the right transformer resource

-The current implementation of the filesystem source natively supports three file types: `csv`, `parquet`, and `jsonl`.
+The current implementation of the filesystem source natively supports three file types: CSV, Parquet, and JSONL.
 You can apply any of the above or [create your own transformer](advanced#create-your-own-transformer).
 To apply the selected transformer resource, use pipe notation `|`:

 ```py
 from dlt.sources.filesystem import filesystem, read_csv